Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Experimental Case Study

-The trained block nonlinear neural state-space model~\eqref{eq:ssm} is subsequently used for the design of the constrained differentiable control policy, as described in section~\ref{sec:method:cdc}.
-However, due to the nonlinear and possibly non-convex nature, the neural model is not suitable for the classical MPC formulated as a quadratic optimization problem~\eqref{eq:mpc}.
+\del{ However, due to the nonlinear and possibly non-convex nature, the neural model is not suitable for the classical MPC formulated as a quadratic optimization problem~\eqref{eq:mpc}.
 Therefore, for the design of MPC, we obtained a simplified linear model of the form

-The transfer function was obtained with the System Identification toolbox in Matlab~\cite{Ljung_systemID_book}.
+The transfer function was obtained with the System Identification toolbox in Matlab~\cite{Ljung_systemID_book}.}

-\paragraph{Closed-loop control} The constrained differentiable control policy~\eqref{eq:policy} is trained using synthetically sampled closed-loop system dataset on $5$k epochs with early stopping based on development set MSE\footnote{Using early stopping the DPC policy training typically converged using less than $1$k epochs.}.
-The policy map $\pi_{\Theta}: \mathbb{R}^{128} \rightarrow \mathbb{R}^{32}$ is represented by fully connected neural network with $3$ layers each with $20$ hidden neurons, resulting in $n_{\Theta} = 7,272$ trainable parameters.
+\paragraph{Closed-loop control} The constrained differentiable control policy~\eqref{eq:policy} is trained using synthetically sampled closed-loop system dataset on $5\e{3}$ epochs with early stopping based on development set MSE\footnote{Using early stopping the DPC policy training typically converged using less than $1000$ epochs.}.
+The policy map $\pi_{\Theta}: \mathbb{R}^{128} \rightarrow \mathbb{R}^{32}$ is represented by fully connected neural network with $3$ layers each with $20$ hidden neurons, resulting in $n_{\Theta} = 7272$ trainable parameters.
 The weight factors of the constrained control loss function~\eqref{eq:loss} are $Q_{\text{r}}=1.0$, $Q_{\text{du}} = 0.1$, $Q_{\text{y}} = 2.0$, $Q_{\text{u}} = 10.0$.

-In case of the model predictive control strategy~\eqref{eq:mpc:obj}, we chose to set the length of the prediction horizon to $N = 10$, while the tuning factors were set to $\ui{Q}{r} = 3$, and $\ui{Q}{du} = 4$.
+In case of the explicit model predictive control (eMPC) strategy~\eqref{eq:mpc:obj}, we chose to set the length of the prediction horizon to $N = 5$, while the tuning factors were set to $\ui{Q}{r} = 3$, and $\ui{Q}{du} = 4$. {Because, classical MPC can not handle neural state-space models, the corresponding quadratic optimization problem~\eqref{eq:mpc} is constructed using a simplified linear model obtained from the System Identification toolbox in Matlab~\cite{Ljung_systemID_book}.}